appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/stats.md

 <!-- vale on -->

 This page provides information on the Stats Widget *(available in AI Assistant Apps)*, which allows you to display numerical values, percentages, and associated text based on dynamic data.
-It is commonly used to showcase key metrics and performance indicators, offering quick insights to users.

  <ZoomImage
     src="/img/stats-widget.png"